bgreenstein23/bgreenstein23.github.io/README.md

 ---

 ## 👋 About Me
-I am an Economics and Entrepreneurship student at **Reichman University**, specialising in **Data Science**.
+I am an **Economics and Entrepreneurship with Data Science** student at **Reichman University**.
 My professional background includes driving analytical and operational improvements in venture capital, specifically through building structured databases and automating AI-based workflows.

 Beyond data, I am building a technical portfolio that spans full-stack web applications, machine learning, and Arduino hardware projects.